 Ordering Photographs

-Professional Photos will be taken through out the day and of each graduate as they receive their diplomas.
+Professional Photos will be taken throughout the day and of each graduate as they receive their diplomas.

 Visitor Information